Skip to content

 The village sits on a hilltop, in a diamond shape, with rolling green pastures and overlooking Cape Cod Bay.
 The Pilgrims brought some tools and nails with them but everything else they built from scratch.

-They used the surrounding trees for the house frames.
-The thatched roofs were made of reeds and grasses.
 They used thin boards or clapboards to create the house’s exterior.
 The house walls were made of a mixture of dirt, clay and grasses.

 Plimoth Plantation English Village

 We entered each house where a few of the townspeople were actually doing their daily tasks like sewing, cleaning and cooking.
 It felt a little awkward at first entering their homes and starting a conversation about their lives.
-Luckily, some visitors already had engaging conversations with them that we listened to.

-It was interesting how these actors really took on their historical counterparts and stayed in character that included their religious views, their reasons for moving here and even opinions of their neighbors.
-It was fantastic insight into the Pilgrims.
+They talked about their religious views, their reasons for moving here and even opinions of their neighbors.
+It was fantastic insight into the Pilgrims’ motivations and lives.

 Plimoth Plantation role players